The Keep (film): Retrospective

-Although the film has been made available for purchase and/or streaming on YouTube, Amazon Video, Apple TV, and Netflix (UK and Ireland), it went unreleased in physical disc format (aside from LaserDisc) in any country until the Australian label Via Vision Entertainment released an official remastered DVD edition on 20 January 2020.
-This Australian DVD release is in 2.35:1 aspect ratio and includes the original trailer as a special feature.

 Related works

 A board game based on the film was designed by James D. Griffin and published by Mayfair Games.
 Under their Role Aids label, Mayfair Games also produced the role-playing game adventure The Keep based on the film.

-In 2006, IDW Publishing published a 5-issue limited comic book series of the original novel written by American author F. Paul Wilson and drawn by Matthew Dow Smith.
-The collected series included a foreword where F. Paul Wilson answers the question of exactly why he scripted a graphic novel version: "Because I consider this visual presentation of THE KEEP my version of the movie, what could have been...what should have been."
+IDW Publishing published a 2006 5-issue limited comic book series version of the original novel written by its original author, F. Paul Wilson and drawn by Matthew Dow Smith.
+The collected series included a foreword where F. Paul Wilson, addressed his reason for scripting a graphic novel version: "Because I consider this visual presentation of THE KEEP my version of the movie, what could have been... what should have been."